cheesechompers3d/wacky-flip/content/games/smash-karts.md

     - question: "How many players per race?"
       answer: "Each race can support up to 8 players, creating exciting and competitive matches."
     - question: "Is this game suitable for children?"
       answer: "Absolutely!
 Smash Karts features colorful graphics and family-friendly gameplay suitable for all ages."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Smash Karts in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Smash Karts and will respond to your inquiry promptly."